jwolski/uberfavoritos/README.markdown

 uberfavoritos!
 ====

-This is a small little web app that allows you to add favorite locations!
+This is a small little web app that allows you to manage your favorite locations.
+Add, delete, edit and locate your favorites on a map.

 Usage (Functionality):
 ----